demiralpatacan/CrimeRecord/README.md

 - One FIR can include necessarily at least one crime.
 - One crime can be pointed by one and only one FIR.

-There is **mandatory one to mandatory many** relation between FIR and crime.
+There is **mandatory one to mandatory many** relationship between FIR and crime.

 ### FIR - Case